Grimes: Personal life

 Frequently identified as a feminist musician during her early career, Grimes expressed frustration with this in 2015 by stating that it "really genders [her]" in a way that she does not identify with, adding that she does not relate strongly to female gender identity.
 Earlier that year, she had posted on Twitter: "I vibe in a gender-neutral space so I'm kinda impartial to pronouns."
-In 2018, she made another post on the platform stating that she is "personally put off by the word 'woman' at least as far as my self id" and, in 2021, she called herself "female-ish".
-In June 2023 she told an interviewer, "I kinda like the patriarchy," saying "a lot of good things came from it."
+In 2018, she made another post on the platform stating that she is "personally put off by the word 'woman' at least as far as my self id" and, in 2021, she called herself "female-ish."
+In 2023 she told an interviewer, "I kinda like the patriarchy," saying "a lot of good things came from it."
 She went on to clarify, "I think it's sort of oppressive and overly dominant, and if you don't include women in things they can easily become toxic, you know."

-In 2023, after members of the r/grimezs subreddit documented her affiliations with far-right figures, Grimes responded, "I'm called a Nazi because I happily am proud of white culture."
-She added that she wished to "emphasize the incredible accomplishments of others ... whilst allowing pride for white ppl accomplishments as well".
-She also stated, "Every day I think fondly of the brown king Cyrus the Great".
-The statement attracted widespread media criticism, with Halima Jibril writing for Dazed that Grimes was using "the same tiresome rhetoric white people have used for centuries while they oppress people of colour, reminding her critics that we should 'love each other'".
-She later attended far-right blogger Curtis Yarvin's wedding.
-In January 2025, Grimes attended a party in Washington, D.C., alongside Yarvin, to celebrate the second inauguration of Donald Trump.

-Grimes has been accused of abusing non-disclosure agreements (NDAs) and "bullying".
-In 2018, fellow singer Poppy stated that she "got to watch her bully songwriters into signing NDA[s]".
-Poppy's former creative director Titanic Sinclair posted a screenshot to Instagram in 2023 with a caption saying, "I think bullying your ghostwriters into NDAs and never paying them is wrong".
+In January 2025, Grimes attended a party in Washington, D.C., alongside Curtis Yarvin, to celebrate the second inauguration of Donald Trump.